 All computers have memory, called RAM (short for random access memory), that is available for your programs to use.
 You can think of RAM as a series of numbered mailboxes that can each be used to hold a piece of data while the program is running.
 A single piece of data, stored in memory somewhere, is called a value.

-In some older programming languages (like Apple Basic), you could directly access these mailboxes (a statement could say something like go get the value stored in mailbox number 7532).
+In some older programming languages (like Applesoft BASIC), you could directly access these mailboxes (a statement could say something like go get the value stored in mailbox number 7532).

 Objects can be named or unnamed (anonymous).
 A named object is called a variable, and the name of the object is called an identifier.
 In our programs, most of the objects we create and use will be variables.

-In general programming, the term object typically refers to a variable, data structure in memory, or function.
+In general programming, the term object typically refers to an unnamed object in memory, a variable, or a function.
 In C++, the term object has a narrower definition that excludes functions.

 In order to create a variable, we use a special kind of declaration statement called a definition (we’ll clarify the difference between a declaration and definition later).